livewire/livewire/.github/CONTRIBUTING.md

 `./vendor/bin/phpunit --filter path/to/your/test.php`

+#### Compiling the JavaScript assets locally

+* `git clone https://github.com/alpinejs/alpine.git` outside of the Livewire repo
+* In the cloned Alpine repo, `cd packages/alpinejs && npm link && cd ../history && npm link && cd ../morph && npm link && cd ../navigate && npm link && cd ../../`
+* In the Livewire repo, `npm link alpinejs @alpinejs/history @alpinejs/morph @alpinejs/navigate`

 > [!NOTE]
-> At this point in the beta, building the JavaScript assets locally can be complicated.
-But if you're not updating the JavaScript portions of Livewire in your PR, you don't have to worry about this for running Dusk tests — a built version of the assets is baked into the repo.
+> If you're not updating the JavaScript portions of Livewire in your PR, you don't have to worry about this for running Dusk tests — a built version of the assets is baked into the repo.